nMPyC/nmpyc/docs/source/example/reactor.rst

    x0 = mpc.array([0.4,0.2])
    res = model.mpc(x0,15,100)

-After the simulation we can visualize the results by calling
+Following the simulation we can visualize the results by calling

 .. code-block:: python

    res.plot()

-which will lead the following otput.
+which generates the plot bellow.

 .. image:: reactor.png